Skip to main content

 Most women will have some symptoms around menopause and perimenopause.
 The length and seriousness of these symptoms can vary from woman to woman.

-Symptoms can start 7 years before your periods stop.
+Symptoms can start 7 to 10 years before your periods stop.
 This is known as perimenopause.
 Symptoms can also last for some time after your periods stop.

 Most symptoms last around 4 years from your last period.
 But around 1 in 10 have symptoms for up to 12 years.